-In the table, the symbol indicates that the variable has nonzero inconsistency at the solution, and the value of the variable copy at the parent level is reported.
-The † symbol indicates that the variable was treated as a static parameter.
+Accuracy.
+It is important to stress that inconsistencies in response and linking variables affect the entire solution, not only the copied variables themselves.
+Table 2 summarizes the solutions to the original, two-level ATC, and three-level ATC formulations.
+For the two-level and three-level formulations, results are shown for default weights (all weights=1) and for the weighting update method within consistency tolerances of 10^{-2} for all variables.
+In the table, the indicates that the variable has nonzero inconsistency at the solution, and the value of the variable copy at the parent level is reported.
+The \dagger indicates that the variable was treated as a static parameter.
 Notice that solutions using the default weights are far from the solution to the original problem, whereas solutions using the weighting update method are close for all variables.
 Smaller inconsistency tolerances result in solutions closer to the solution of the original problem.

-Local Convergence

-One purpose of using the weighting update method is to avoid setting weights arbitrarily high to avoid costly iterations; however, the weighting update method requires additional update iterations to converge on the desired weights, so it is worthwhile examining and comparing the convergence For comparison, the two-level geometric efficiency. programming problem was solved using the required weights directly as starting weights, thus achieving the desired tolerance without any weighting update iterations.
+Local Convergence.
+One purpose of using the weighting update method is to avoid setting weights arbitrarily high to avoid costly iterations; however, the weighting update method requires additional update iterations to converge on the desired weights, so it is worthwhile to examine and compare the convergence efficiency.
+The two-level geometric programing problem was solved using the required weights directly as starting weights, thus achieving the desired tolerance without any weighting update iterations.
 This represents the best possible case that could be attained by guessing weights.
 Still, in this case the algorithm required almost twice as many function evaluations per element to converge as did the weighting update method.
 These results are summarized in Table 3.
-The Matlab function fmincon, based on SOP, was used in all cases.
+Note that the MATLAB function fmincon, based on SQP, was used in all cases.

-It took longer to converge when starting with the required weights because the starting point is not close to the solution.
+It took longer to converge when starting with the desired weights because the starting point is not close to the solution.
 Large weighting coefficients act to slow progress of the algorithm by restricting the deviation between parent and child elements at each ATC iteration.
 Conceptually, this can be thought of as an effect similar to that of a trust-region algorithm, where high weighting coefficients have the effect of tight trust regions, preventing large moves at each iteration.
 In contrast, the weighting update method first solves the problem with small weighting coefficients, allowing the algorithm to move quickly in the design space and converge to a point close to the final solution.
 The weights are then updated (increased), and the new problem is solved starting at the solution to the problem with the previous weighting coefficients.
 In this way, the weighting update method first moves quickly to the proximity of the solution, then tightens tolerances and closes in precisely on the final solution.
-Results vary based on the problem, acceptable inconsistency tolerance, and the starting point; however, this example shows that using the weighting update method can sometimes be substantially more efficient than even best-case scenario guessing.
+Results vary based on the problem, acceptable inconsistency tolerance, and the starting point; however, this example shows that using the weighting update method can sometimes be substantially more efficient than even best-case-scenario guessing.